 These spaces now make up Wepfer Design Commons, which was officially dedicated in January 2020 in honor of Wepfer’s impact on his students and the Mechanical Engineering field.

 Wepfer attributes his leadership skills as department chair largely to reading as he enjoys nonfiction, particularly biographies and memoirs about historical figures.
 He learned from their mistakes and successes and used them to develop his own leadership skills.
 “As you read nonfiction memoirs and biographies, you realize very quickly: nobody is perfect.
 But you see their evolution and their growth, and you know the impacts they had were really big,” Wepfer said.

 While Wepfer has contributed a lot of time of effort to ABET over the years, he has also taken away a lot from his time as a volunteer.
-One benefit of his time spent on campuses while serving as a PEV and Team Chair was the opportunity to connect with prospective graduate students thinking of attending Georgia Tech.
+One benefit of his time spent on campuses while serving as a program evaluator and team chair was the opportunity to connect with prospective graduate students thinking of attending Georgia Tech.
 If the prospective student went to a school he visited, Wepfer let him or her know of the connection.

 Visiting colleges and universities also helped Wepfer see what other programs were doing, which he said improved his capabilities as department chair.
 Like the historical figures he read about, he could see what was and was not working in other programs to improve or avoid within his own department at Georgia Tech.